 It’s a question that may arise if you’re a user who wants to update your review of a business on TripAdvisor, or if you simply want to correct your review’s grammar and spelling.

-If you’re using TripAdvisor for business, you may also wonder how you can remove or edit a review on TripAdvisor — especially if it’s a scathing one that hurts your online reputation.
+If you’re using TripAdvisor for business (or the TripAdvisor Owner App), you may also wonder how you can remove or edit a review on TripAdvisor — especially if it’s a scathing one that hurts your online reputation.

 How to Edit a TripAdvisor Review

 Here’s the short answer: no, you cannot edit a TripAdvisor review that has already been published.
 You also cannot edit a review on TripAdvisor that’s still pending.

 If you’re a TripAdvisor user who just submitted a review of a business, what you can do is choose to remove the original review and resubmit it with changes.

 If you’re representing a business, you can resolve issues with a customer and ask them for an updated review.
 They won’t be able to revise the current review, but again, you can ask them to remove the original TripAdvisor review and resubmit a newer version.

 Here are instructions on how to edit a review on TripAdvisor (even though it’s kind of the long way round):

 - Have the customer go to their review and click the icon with three dots, which is located on the top-right corner of the review box.

 - Select the “Delete” option and confirm it by pressing “Delete” again.
 Keep in mind that customers are only allowed to submit an updated review once for the same experience.